Due: Mon Jan 21 11:59 pm

 utf8, but given that they all flow through just a few distinct paths, having a test case targeted to hit each of those paths, with a little extra attention at the boundaries, should be sufficient to give you confidence about the rest.

 Below is the tentative grading rubric.
 We use a combination of automated tests and human review to evaluate your submission.
-More details are given in our page explaining How assignments are graded.
+More details are given in our page linked to from the Assignments page explaining How assignments are graded.

 - Sanity cases.
 (30 points) The default sanity check tests are used for sanity grading.